RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 How to run an application on Red Pitaya
 ****************************************

-For running the program on Red Pitaya I used Winscp (Windows) or the terminal (Linux), to transfer the *.bit* file from vivado and *.elf* file from SDK on the board.
+For running the program on Red Pitaya I used Winscp (Windows) or the terminal (Linux), to transfer the *.bit* file from Vivado and the *.elf* file from SDK on the board.

 Then connect to the RedPitaya via Putty/terminal.

-Go to folder where you saved files on Red Pitaya and type:
+Go to the folder where you saved files on Red Pitaya and type:

 .. code-block:: bash